Henry Allen (Colorado settler): Settle in the west

 He held a meeting to consider forming the State of Jefferson and was the delegate from Auraria to the first Constitutional Convention.
 He was president of the first territorial council of the Jefferson Territory and he signed laws enacted in December 1859.

 D.C.
 Oakes and William N. Byers both wrote guides to the Pike's Peak region that some believed made promises about quick success.
 Some of those who relied on the booklet were disappointed when they reached the Denver and Pikes Peak area.
 William Larimor and Allen received some of the blame, too.
 Allen wrote of fellow immigrants to the Council Bluffs Bugle on May 18, 1859:

 He was one of the founders of the Colorado Hydraulic Company on February 2, 1860.
 The company constructed irrigation ditches to divert water from the South Platte River to what was called the City ditch, or the Platte Water Company's ditch.

 Allen prospected for gold in the mountains near the headwaters of Vasquez Creek (which became known as Clear Creek).
 The Allens lived in mining towns in Colorado, Idaho, and Montana, with varying degrees of success.
 Allen worked in Montana at the head of a large mining company.

+While living at Buena Vista Bar in Idaho Territory in 1865, Allen was elected as a Democrat to the Idaho Territorial House of Representatives from Boise County.